keel-hq/keel/readme.md

 ### Step 1: Choosing triggers

 #### GCE Kubernetes + GCR pubsub configuration (recommended option for deployments in Google Container Engine)

-Since access to pubsub is required in GCE Kubernetes - your cluster node pools need to have permissions.
-If you are creating new cluster - just enable pubsub from the start.
-If you have existing cluster - currently the only way is create new node-pool through the gcloud CLI (more info in the [docs](https://cloud.google.com/sdk/gcloud/reference/container/node-pools/create?hl=en_US&_ga=1.2114551.650086469.1487625651):
+Since Keel requires access for the pubsub in GCE Kubernetes to work - your cluster node pools need to have permissions.
+If you are creating a new cluster - just enable pubsub from the start.
+If you have an existing cluster - currently the only way is to create a new node-pool through the gcloud CLI (more info in the [docs](https://cloud.google.com/sdk/gcloud/reference/container/node-pools/create?hl=en_US&_ga=1.2114551.650086469.1487625651):

 ```
 gcloud container node-pools create new-pool --cluster CLUSTER_NAME --scopes https://www.googleapis.com/auth/pubsub